Risk Management and Legal Issues in the Healthcare Academy

 Event Overview

-Check out the agenda to see the proposed session order and schedule
+Check out the archived Agenda to see the schedule and speakers for the 2024 event.

-• What: The program will offer six themed focus presentations and panel discussions on specific focus areas of higher education law
+• What: The program offers six themed focus presentations and panel discussions on specific focus areas of higher education law

 • Who: Full administrative teams – Colleges are encouraged to send at least two in-person attendees, with up to 18 additional administrators attending online